GlycoinformaticsTool/nQuant/README.md

 # nQuant
-nQuant enables the precise quantitative N-glycomics by label-free and isotopic labelling strategy
+nQuant enables the precise quantitative N-glycomics by label-free and isotopic labelling strategies